Legal risk in business: Common areas where companies go wrong

 In general, a great way to operate without the threat of the law and gain the approval of the public is to operate with a fair and conscious attitude.
 Try to give back to your community, always provide more than fair working environments and contracts, and do your part to minimise your company’s impact on the environment.
 Doing this will help reduce the risk of negligence and with the right management and marketing, can be used to boost your sales.
 Innovation and a forward-thinking attitude can work wonders for a company.

 Harassment of any form is illegal and should be stamped out within your company as soon as possible.
 You can ensure compliance with this policy by requiring every employee to take a compliance course and to read over your anti-harassment policy.

-Employees need to know that harassment of any kind will be investigated.
-The anti-harassment policy must provide clear instructions on how to report harassment, with an option to report anonymously.
+Part of this policy must include a means to easily and even anonymously report harassment where it will be investigated with all seriousness.
 Failure to provide such options for employees could result in serious backlash for your company and potential involvement with the media or the law.